Students block highway as VBU varsity deadlock continues

 non-teaching staff, the students pointed out they were

-certificates required for applying outside Jharkhand for
+required for applying outside Jharkhand for courses like

-courses like medical, engineering, MBA and other competitive
+medical, engineering, MBA and other competitive examinations

-examinations on all India basis.
+on all India basis.

-Besides, due to non-publication of results and holding
+Besides due to non-publication of results and holding

-Senior officials of the two institutions, accompanied by
+Senior officials accompanied by police removed the

 General Secretary of the VBU Employees Association